AppleePie/students-table-application/README.md

 # API

 API has three functionality: getting, adding, and deleting students by id.
-All requests are made on port 4000.
+Remind, all requests are made on port 4000.
 You can change it in the docker-compose.yml in the environment of the service `server`.

 ## Getting students